Breakthroughs 2030 Report Identifies New Scientific Strategy to Transform US Agriculture

 - Advancements in genetic evaluation and editing, including making the most of CRISPR and other technologies to accelerate the evolution of food production

 - Expanding and analyzing the many pools of data involved in growing and producing food

 - Developing and improving sensors and biosensors across all agricultural sectors to increase productivity and better target interventions

 - Examining, through transdisciplinary collaborations, entire systems in food production and finding the keys to adapting and transforming them to overcome challenges and increase production

-Science Breakthroughs 2030 was funded by the SoAR Foundation, the Foundation for Food and Agriculture Research (FFAR), USDA National Institute of Food and Agriculture, National Science Foundation, and 23 other foundations, scientific societies, commodity groups, and university associations.
+Science Breakthroughs 2030 was funded by the SoAR Foundation, the Foundation for Food & Agriculture Research (FFAR), USDA National Institute of Food and Agriculture, National Science Foundation and 23 other foundations, scientific societies, commodity groups and university associations.